Find Trade Colleges

 36% Freshmen Loans

-This a very selective school with only 19% of students getting accepted.
+Only 19% of students who apply get accepted.
 Of the accepted students, 32% are men and 68% are women.

 36% of RISD students take out loans to afford college costs.
-The average amount of student loans is $9,307 a year.
-The school reports a student loan default rate of 0.6% which is much lower than the average rate of 10.8%!
+The typical student loan amount is $9,307 a year.
+The student loan default rate of 0.6% means most graduates are not struggling to pay off their loans.

 #15